Best Summer Ever: Reception

-Calum Marsh of The New York Times named it an NYT Critic's Pick and wrote, "This is the kind of movie that vibrates with the energy of the people who made it, whose enthusiasm radiates from the screen.
-The actors and filmmakers seemed to have had an extremely good time bringing “Best Summer Ever” to life.
+Calum Marsh of The New York Times selected the film as a Critic's Pick and wrote, "This is the kind of movie that vibrates with the energy of the people who made it, whose enthusiasm radiates from the screen.
+The actors and filmmakers seemed to have had an extremely good time bringing 'Best Summer Ever' to life.
 Watching it made me happy."

-Leslie Felperin of The Hollywood Reporter also gave the film a positive review and wrote, "...it’s hard not to get swept up in the cast and crew’s joyful insouciance.
+Leslie Felperin of The Hollywood Reporter also gave the film a positive review and wrote, "...it's hard not to get swept up in the cast and crew's joyful insouciance.
 Plus, the cheeky showtunes, co-written by onscreen villain MuMu and executive producer Peter Halby, are a hoot."

-Joe Leydon of Variety gave the film a positive review, calling it "An Irresistibly Appealing Musical Comedy Brimming with Inclusivity and Exuberance."
+Joe Leydon of Variety gave the film a positive review, calling it "an irresistibly appealing musical comedy brimming with inclusivity and exuberance."

 David Oliver of USA Today gave the film a positive review, writing "Imagine a world where people with disabilities didn't have to talk about their disabilities.
 A world where they're just people...'Best Summer Ever' is a feel-good musical and a big win for disability inclusion."
-USAToday also named it as one of their ten favorite movies at SXSW 2021.
+USA Today also named it as one of their ten favorite movies at SXSW 2021.

 Kristen Lopez of IndieWire graded the film a B and wrote, "By not acknowledging differences, Best Summer Ever takes a generic premise and makes it feel spunky and fresh.

 Leslie Combemale of the Alliance of Women Film Journalists also gave the film a positive review and wrote, "Both realistic and aspirational, Best Summer Ever is the sort of movie that may be fun and frothy, but it's also needed in order for bigger studio films to consider more inclusive casting."